Regulating the prison phone industry

 - other great press coverage

 - and links to our allies in this movement.

 The Price To Call Home: State-Sanctioned Monopolization In The Prison Phone Industry

 by Drew Kukorowski, September 11, 2012

-- NEWEST UPDATE: We are honored to have signed on to comments submitted to the FCC on March 25, 2013, and reply comments submitted April 22, 2013, with Martha Wright, et. al., The D.C.
+- We are honored to have signed on to comments submitted to the FCC on March 25, 2013, and reply comments submitted April 22, 2013, with Martha Wright, et. al., The D.C.
 Prisoners' Legal Services Project.
 Inc., Citizens United for Rehabilitation of Errants, and The Campaign for Prison Phone Justice.

 - On December 26, 2012 the Federal Communications Commission issued a Notice for Proposed Rulemaking, taking the first step towards federal regulation of prison calling rates.

 - At a rally on November 15, in partnership with SumOfUs, we submitted a petition to the FCC signed by 36,690 people around the country calling for federal regulation of predatory prison telephone rates.